Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 We try to avoid trivial and non-sens benchmarks (for people doing numerics!) like fibonacci, sorting and so on.

-We try to put ourself in the shoes of a typical Matlab or Matlab-like programmer, writing quite short but numerically intensive programs.
+We put ourself in the shoes of a typical Matlab or Matlab-like programmer, writing quite short but numerically intensive programs.

+ Are Python
-How to write easily  efficient programs?
-Are Python and Julia easy to use and efficient?
+and Julia easy to use and efficient?
 We compare them with a C++ optimized implementation.